MicahLyle/django-slack-oauth/README.md

 To use Slack OAuth in your Django app, you'll need your `SLACK_CLIENT_ID` and `SLACK_CLIENT_SECRET` which can be found when you [Create a New Slack Application](https://api.slack.com/applications).

+Note: This README is currently out of date if it is in my (Micah Lyle's) repository.
+I changed a few things around to better work with an application I am working on at the moment (09/11/2018).

 ## Instructions